jyoung4242/articles/peasy/introduction/peasy.md

 monitored by the library.
 You can use mulitple UIViews in your application if you need them to be independently operated.

 UIViews when created are given a DOM element as a host to be injected inside of.
-So you can use Peasy to control the content of just one element or can control the entire application.
+So you can use Peasy to control the content of just one element or it can control the entire application.

 ### API